Chaos81/nhl94-patches/94_fight/notes/NHL94 Fight Code Injection.md

 FFB10 - FFDFF - Free space in vanilla ROM (2EF free - 751 bytes)
 This is probably not enough.
 Will need to increase the ROM space.

+Fight Banner:
+93 - Subroutine at $A8C4

+A8C4 calls subroutines:
+lcfound2 (found in 94 already)
+$14E8C (94 equivalent $18A56)
+$A95A (not in 94)
+printz
+Framer
+print

+Uses variables:
+Home Team Struct
+PenBuf
+printx
+printy

+A95A calls subroutines:
+$14EC6 (94 - $18A90)
+appendz
+appstring

+Uses variables:
+SortCords
+Home Team Struct
+printx

+Injury:
+93 - Subroutine at $A8AE

+A8AE calls subroutines:
+printz
+eraser